 This section describes our survey methodology.
-We begin by describing our paper selection process.
+We begin by describing our article selection process.
 We then describe the classification hierarchy we devised to characterize the various security isolation techniques.
 This hierarchy was iteratively created as we investigated various techniques.
-Finally, we describe the criteria to evaluate the trade-offs among different design choices for implementing security isolation.
+Finally, we describe the criteria to evaluate the tradeoffs among different design choices for implementing security isolation.